berrydev-ai/gqai/README.md

 # gqai
 *graphql → ai*

-**gqai** is a lightweight proxy that exposes GraphQL operations as [Model Context Protocol (MCP)](https://platform.openai.com/docs/guides/function-calling) tools for AI models like ChatGPT.
+**gqai** is a lightweight proxy that exposes GraphQL operations as [Model Context Protocol (MCP)](https://platform.openai.com/docs/guides/function-calling) tools for AI like Claude, Cursor, and ChatGPT.
-It lets you define tools using regular GraphQL queries/mutations and run them locally or expose them over HTTP.
+Define tools using regular GraphQL queries/mutations against your GraphQL backend, and gqai automatically generates an MCP server for you.

 🔌 Powered by your GraphQL backend
 ⚙️ Driven by `.graphqlrc.yml` + plain `.graphql` files
-🧠 Model-ready inputs/outputs
-📍 Built in Go

 ---